adambard/learnxinyminutes-docs/scala.html.markdown

 // Anonymous functions can be called as usual: sq(10)   // => 100

-// If your anonymous function has one or two arguments, and each argument is
+// If each argument in your anonymous function is
 // used only once, Scala gives you an even shorter way to define them.
 These
 // anonymous functions turn out to be extremely common, as will be obvious in
 // the data structure section.